lamhq/tech-notes/pages/devops/aws/2-compute/5-load-balancer.md

 ### Application Load Balancer (Layer 7)

 - Operate at application layer (layer 7).

-Limitations:
-- Only support HTTP and HTTPS.
-You must deploy SSL/TLS server certificate on your load balancer so it can decrypt requests before sending them to targets

-Concepts:
-- **Listeners**: A listener checks for connection requests from clients, using the protocol and port you configure.
-- **Rules**: Determine how the load balancer routes requests to its registered targets.
-Each rule consists of a priority, one or more actions, and one or more conditions.
-- **Target Groups**: Each target group routes requests to one or more registered targets, such as EC2 instances, using the protocol and port number you specify.

 Features:
 - **Routes traffic based on request data**: HTTP protocol, the URL path, host, HTTP headers, method, source IP address.